celda: CEllular Latent Dirichlet Allocation

 ## Installation Instructions

-To install the beta release of celda via devtools:
+To install the most recent release of celda (used in the preprint version of the celda paper) via devtools:

 ## Examples and vignettes